Port Royal, Tennessee

+History

-Early History
+Early history

 Port Royal was an early tobacco and trade center in what is now northern middle Tennessee.
 Euro-Americans settled the Red River valley, where Port Royal was located, beginning in the early 1780s.
 While there were numerous settlements in the Red River valley, Prince's Station was the heart of the community that later became Port Royal.
 In 1791 with the aid of a missionary, this settlement founded the Red River Baptist Church at the mouth of the Sulphur Fork Creek.
 This church is still active today in Adams, Tennessee.
 In 1788, Davidson County was divided to create Tennessee County, embracing the settlements along the Red River.
 When the State of Tennessee was founded in 1796, five delegates from Tennessee County were selected for representation at the Tennessee Constitutional Convention in Knoxville.
 Four of these five delegates were from the settlement at Port Royal.

-Establishment of the Town
+Establishment of the town

 The Second Tennessee General Assembly formally established the town of Port Royal on October 24, 1797.
 The legislation states that this was by petition of the local inhabitants.
 Soon after in 1799, the town was made a State tobacco inspection point and public warehouse.
 Initially, Port Royal was only a seasonal hub of tobacco commerce.
 The first post office here was established in 1802.
 Due to Port Royal's location on a major route west from Nashville, businesses like taverns, inns, and stables were built to accommodate the flow of travellers to the west.
 However, Port Royals growth was minimal.
 In 1818, a traveler referred to Port Royal as a "village rather on the decline".
 From around 1815 until his death, Dr. George Hopson kept his practice at Port Royal.
 Dr. Hopson is better known for his role in the story of the Bell Witch.